Shop & Buy Discount Theme Park Tickets — Use Promo Code Parkprodigy10 to Save an Extra $10 on Select Tickets Shop Now

 Important information when deciding how many days to spend at Universal Orlando

-• As of May 22nd, 2025, Universal Orlando will be comprised of four parks: Universal Studios Florida, Islands of Adventure, Epic Universe, and Volcano Bay.
+• Universal Orlando is now comprised of four parks: Universal Studios Florida, Islands of Adventure, Epic Universe, and Volcano Bay.

 • Guests can purchase 1-5 day tickets, which range from base tickets with access to one park per day to park-to-park tickets.